 - They are durable: The material used in crafting inlays or onlays ensures their durability.
 The hard-wearing and robust materials make the inlays and onlays last for as long as 30 years.

 - Provide increased strength: Metal fillings diminish teeth power by 50 percent.
 However, inlays and onlays help increase teeth strength by up to 75 percent.

-- Prolong tooth life: Inlays and onlays are known to prolong tooth life.
+- Prolong tooth life: Inlays and onlays keep teeth intact.
 Furthermore, the procedure shields the patient from the need for dental treatment in the future.

-If you are interested in custom crowns, don’t hesitate to get in touch with us at 813-733-6981 or request a dental appointment online.
+Receive dental crown treatment in our Tampa, FL, dental office.
+If you are interested in custom crowns, don’t hesitate to contact us at 813-733-6981.
+You can also request a dental appointment online.